Ludwig II of Bavaria: Later projects

-Ludwig also proposed a Byzantine palace in the Graswangtal, and a Chinese summer palace by the Plansee in Tyrol.
+Ludwig proposed a Byzantine palace in the Graswangtal, and a Chinese summer palace by the Plansee in Tyrol.
 These projects never got beyond initial plans.

-For Berg Castle, Ludwig had a fifth tower constructed for it called "Isolde" and used the castle frequently as his summer residence.
-When Empress Maria Alexandrovna of Russia visited Berg in 1868, he had the castle magnificently decorated for the duration of her stay there; the castle otherwise, by his standards, was modestly furnished.
+For Berg Castle, Ludwig had a fifth tower constructed for it called Isolde and used the castle frequently as his summer residence.
+When Maria Alexandrovna, Empress of Russia, visited Berg in 1868, he had the castle magnificently decorated for the duration of her stay there; the castle otherwise, by his standards, was modestly furnished.

 Controversy and struggle for power

-Although the king had paid for his pet projects out of his own funds and not the state coffers, that did not necessarily spare Bavaria from financial fallout.
-By 1885, the king was 14 million marks in debt, had borrowed heavily from his family, and rather than economizing, as his financial ministers advised him, he planned further opulent designs without pause.
-He demanded that loans be sought from all of Europe's royalty, and remained aloof from matters of state.
+Although Ludwig had paid for his pet projects out of his own funds and not the state coffers, that did not necessarily spare Bavaria from financial fallout.
+By 1885, he was 14 million marks in debt and had borrowed heavily from his family.
+Rather than economizing, as his financial ministers advised him, he planned further opulent designs without pause.
+He demanded that loans be sought from all of Europe's royalty and remained aloof from matters of state.
 Feeling harassed and irritated by his ministers, he considered dismissing the entire cabinet and replacing them with fresh faces.
 The cabinet decided to act first.